AbeniDatta/Toyota-Innovation-Challenge/README.md

 Toyota Innovation Challenge (jointly held by the University of Waterloo Engineering Ideas Clinic and Toyota Motor Manufacturing Canada (TMMC)) - Prize Winner in the Machine Learning category

-- Employed YOLO (You Only Look Once) object detection algorithm to accurately identify and track the wheels of a car and the car itself, in both stationary and dynamic scenarios, as well as in plain and noisy backgrounds, as per the challenge’s problem statement.
+- Employed YOLOv4 (You Only Look Once) object detection algorithm to accurately identify and track the wheels of a car and the car itself, in both stationary and dynamic scenarios, as well as in plain and noisy backgrounds, as per the challenge’s problem statement.

 - Utilized critical thinking and problem-solving skills to tackle complex challenges presented during the competition, further honing my abilities to navigate real-world problem-solving scenarios.